-In accordance with its charter, the governance/nominating committee will consider candidates proposed for nomination by our shareholders.
-Shareholders may propose candidates for consideration by the governance/nominating committee by submitting the names and supporting information to: % Corporate Secretary, Sterling Construction Company, Inc., 1800 Hughes Landing Blvd. - Suite 250, The Woodlands, Texas 77380.
-No shareholder nominations were received for the 2021 annual meeting.
+In accordance with its charter, the governance/nominating committee will consider candidates proposed for nomination by our shareholders, in accordance with our board governance guidelines.
+Shareholders may propose candidates for consideration by the governance/nominating committee by submitting the names and supporting information to: % Corporate Secretary, Sterling Infrastructure, Inc., 1800 Hughes Landing Blvd. - Suite 250, The Woodlands, Texas 77380.
+No shareholder nominations were received for the 2024 annual meeting.

 In addition, our bylaws permit shareholders to nominate candidates for consideration at next year's annual shareholder meeting.
-Any nomination must be in writing and received by our corporate secretary at our principal executive offices no later than February 4, 2022.
-If the date of next year's annual meeting is moved to a date more than 30 days before or 90 days after the anniversary of this year's annual meeting, the nomination must be received no later than 90 days prior to the date of the 2022 annual meeting or 10 days following the public announcement of the date of the 2022 annual meeting.
+Any nomination must be in writing and received by our corporate secretary at our principal executive offices no later than February 8, 2025 and no earlier than January 9, 2025.
+If the date of next year's annual meeting is moved to a date more than 30 days before or 90 days after the anniversary of this year's annual meeting, the nomination must be received no earlier than 120 days prior to the date of the 2025 annual meeting and no later than 90 days prior to the date of the 2025 annual meeting or the 10th day following the public announcement of the date of the 2025 annual meeting.
 Any shareholder submitting a nomination under our bylaws must comply with the requirement provided in the bylaws including providing: (a) all information relating to the nominee that is required to be disclosed in solicitations of proxies for election of directors pursuant to Regulation 14A under the Exchange Act (including such nominee's written consent to being named in the proxy statement as a nominee and to serve as a director if elected); and (b) the name and address (as they appear on the Company's books) of the nominating shareholder and the class and number of shares beneficially owned by such shareholder.